19-year-old Alfons Wolgemuth's story about the reconnaissance battle on February 17, 1945 near Priekule

 "No one has come back from this operation and it is not known if there are any survivors.
 I myself took part in that war as a 19-year-old radio operator and I am one of the 2, later 3 survivors who were taken prisoner by the Russians.
 I want to reflect the events from my own experience."

-On February 16, we were on the edge of a forest north of Priekule.
-We received an order to come to the former Priekule manor house ready for the battle at 10 pm.
-We checked the walkie-talkie and in the evening we went to the indicated place, where already about 200 grenadiers from II / GR426 and 20 tanks had gathered.
+On February 16th we were at the edge of a forest north of Priekule.
+We received an order to be ready for battle at 10:00 PM at the former Priekule manor house.
+We checked the radio and in the evening went to the indicated place, where about 200 grenadiers from II/GR426 and 20 tanks had already gathered.

 We talked quietly.
-We realized that we would go to battle with tanks.
-Franci and I sat on the ground by a thick tree.
-It was frozen, but not too cold.
-While waiting for the order to leave, we talked about what might happen to us.
+We realized that we would go into battle with tanks.
+Franci and I sat on the ground near a big tree.
+It was freezing, but not too cold.
+While waiting for the order to leave, we talked about what might await us.

-Until now, we controlled the artillery fire with the help of a walkie-talkie, but now, it seemed that we would have to take part in the battle.
-Francis told me to stick with him all the time.
-And then the tanks began to roar, each taking in about 10 men sitting on the platform.
-The three of us sat on the front tank, behind which everyone else was heading southwest.
-It was around 2:00 a.m. on February 17, 1945.
-We drove across the railway, along the forest in a southwesterly direction.
-The shooting was not too intense.
-At first, the Russians fired only with small arms, then from anti-tank guns.
-We remained intact, only a piece of Francim's grenade tearing off the heel of the boot.
+Up until now we had been directing artillery fire by radio, but now it seemed that we would have to take part in the battle.
+Francis told me to stay with him the whole time.
+And then the tanks began to roar, each of them taking about 10 men, who sat up on the platform.
+The three of us sat on the front tank, behind which everyone else was moving southwest.
+It was around 2:00 am on February 17, 1945.
+We were moving across the railway, along the forest along the road in a southwest direction.
+The fire was not too intense.
+At first the Russians were shooting only with small arms, then with anti-tank guns.
+We remained unharmed, only a fragment of a grenade tore off the heel of Francis's boot.

-After about 3-4 km, the tanks stopped.
-We jumped out of them.
-Bullets shone around.
-The shots came from a hill about 100 m to the left of the road, from a country house.
-A not too deep ditch winded along the road, we jumped into it.
-The tanks turned and left.
-In the dark we could see a small barn from which 2 Russian soldiers ran away.
-Apparently without weapons.
-One of them looked hurt.
+When we had driven about 3-4 km, the tanks stopped.
+We jumped off them.
+Bullets were flying around.
+The shots were coming from a hill about 100 m to the left of the road, from some country houses.
+A not very deep ditch ran along the road, we jumped into it.
+The tanks turned around and drove away.
+In the darkness we could see a small barn, from which 2 Russian soldiers ran out.
+Obviously, without weapons.
+One of them looked wounded.

-Francis shouted, “Stop!
-Ruki verh! ” Both soldiers raised their hands in the air.
-Gave up.
+Francis shouted: “Stop!
+Hands up!”
+Both soldiers raised their hands in the air.
+Surrendered.
 We ran into the barn.
-This was probably our goal, where the commander had ordered to take up combat positions.
-Shortly before that, the area was completely in German hands.
-Shed, about 6x6 m.
-At the bottom is a basement with a deep entrance, with three sections separated by boards.
-In the first, the largest - a large table with telephones.
-In the further district, which were two-storey bunk beds, we imprisoned both Russian prisoners.
+This must have been our goal, where the commander had ordered us to take up combat positions.
+Shortly before this moment, the area had been completely in German hands.
+The barn, about 6x6 m.
+At the bottom was a basement with a deep entrance, in which there were three compartments separated by boards.
+In the first, the largest, there was a large table with telephones.
+In the far compartment, which were two-story bunks-mermaids, we imprisoned the two Russian prisoners.
 We arranged the transmitters and antennas.

-We tried to contact our battery, but we did not receive any response.
-Contacts were not established later.
-There was a noise outside.
-There ours attacked the Russian positions.
-We sent a report on the situation but received no response.
-The Grenadiers took Russian positions, only with very heavy losses.
-Sanitary brought 2 wounded to the basement, took care of them.
+We tried to contact our battery, but we didn't get any answer.
+We couldn't establish contact later either.
+There was noise outside.
+Our men were attacking the Russian positions there.
+We sent a report about the situation, but we didn't get a response.
+The grenadiers took the Russian positions, only with very heavy losses.
+The orderlies brought 2 wounded to our basement and took care of them.

-As the day wore on, another wounded person was deducted from the sanitation.
-It lay about 100 m from us and groaned heavily.
-No one shot for a while.
-Then the war resumed.
-It seems that the Russians had received an addition and attacked again.
+As day broke, the medics pulled out another wounded man.
+He lay about 100 m from us, groaning heavily.
+For a while, no one fired.
+Then the fighting resumed.
+It seemed that the Russians had received reinforcements and were attacking again.

 The Russians began to use heavy weapons.
-Some Grenadiers came to us and said they could no longer hold these positions because most of us had already fallen as soldiers and officers.
-Nothing else but retreat.
-There were 14 soldiers and three wounded left in the basement.
-No officer.
-One of the soldiers recommended to run to the edge of the forest along an open field about 250 m wide.
-It could have happened if we had fire protection.
-It was therefore decided; 3 of us will stay and continuously shoot at the Russians to allow the rest to retreat to the nearby forest.
+Some grenadiers reached us and said that they could no longer hold this position, because most of us soldiers and officers had already fallen.
+There was nothing left but to retreat.
+There were 14 soldiers and three wounded in the basement.
+No officers.
+One of the soldiers suggested running across an open field about 250 m wide to the edge of the forest.
+This could have been successful if we had fire protection.
+Therefore, it was decided; 3 of us would stay and continuously fire at the Russians to ensure the rest had the opportunity to retreat to the nearby forest.

-Another 19-year-old boy and an older grenadier with a head injury were chosen to stay in the basement to secure the fire.
-Around 10:00 on the morning of February 17, the others left the basement of the country house.
-We shot three in Russian positions as much as there was power.
-The others ran away as much as there was power.
-One of the runners fell and fell asleep.
-I thought it was sanitary.
-The others reached the edge of the forest, but there they were greeted by a Russian fire.
+To stay in the basement to provide covering fire, they chose me, another 19-year-old guy, and an older grenadier with a head wound.
+At around 10:00 on the morning of February 17, the others left the basement of the country house.
+The three of us fired at the Russian positions as hard as we could.
+The others ran away in the same way - as hard as we could.
+One of the runners fell and remained lying there.
+I think it was a medic.
+The others reached the edge of the forest, but there they were met by Russian fire.
 I heard loud screams.
-It seemed to me that I had heard the voice of my friend Franz Kellenter among them.
+I thought I heard the voice of my friend Franz Kellenter among them.
 Then everything fell silent.
-Silence also came to us.
-Terrible silence.
+Silence fell on us too.
+A terrible silence.

-We realized we would be captured or shot.
-The injured moaned softly.
+We realized that we would be captured or shot.
+The wounded groaned quietly.
 Their fate was also unknown.
 The door to the outside remained open.
-I didn't know if to go out or stay in the basement.
+I didn't know whether to go out or stay here – in the basement.

-Then a German tank suddenly appeared on the road.
+Then suddenly a German tank appeared on the road.
 It stopped.
-It did not shoot and was not fired.
-Therefore, we decided that it was a Russian-occupied tank.
-Then it turned sharply and left.
-A few minutes later, I heard a quiet noise outside, as if someone was carefully walking through the rubble.
-I looked at the open basement door and saw a bearded face with exploring eyes.
+It did not fire and was not fired upon.
+Therefore we decided that it was a Russian tank.
+Then it turned sharply and drove away.
+A few minutes later, I heard quiet noises outside, as if someone was carefully walking on the rubble.
+I looked at the open cellar door and saw a bearded face with searching eyes.
 Then those eyes saw me!
-The man turned quickly and disappeared.
-After a few minutes, we heard loud voices outside.
-At the entrance to the basement, a hand grenade fell and exploded loudly.
-Some rubble hit the wounded and they shouted loudly.
+The man turned sharply and disappeared.
+A few minutes later we heard loud voices outside.
+A hand grenade fell at the entrance to the cellar and exploded loudly.
+Some of the shrapnel hit the wounded, and they screamed loudly.

-Well, our Russian prisoners shouted something to their members.
+Well, our Russian prisoners were also shouting something to their comrades.
 We let them out.
-After a while we were called to come out with our hands raised.
-In front of us stood a sergeant of the Soviet army with a gun in his hand and some other Russian soldiers.
-The wounded in the basement moaned and screamed.
+After a while, we were also called to come out with our hands raised.
+In front of us stood a Soviet army sergeant with a pistol in his hand and a few more Russian soldiers.
+The wounded in the basement were moaning and screaming.
 The sergeant went down.
 We heard shots.
 Then everything fell silent.

-The sergeant came to me and aimed.
-Then both our captives began to speak, pointing to us.
-The sergeant dropped his weapon.
+The sergeant came up to me and took aim.
+Then both of our prisoners began to speak, pointing in our direction.
+The sergeant lowered his gun.
 Our pockets were searched.
-My rose crown was dropped.
-Even more Russian soldiers arrived.
-We were taken to a connecting point.
-Along the way, we had to carry a stretcher with a severely wounded soldier.
-He had a broken leg.
-It held only in a small tissue stalk.
-As we carried him across the field, a shooting started nearby.
-We fell to the ground as usual.
-The injured Russian cried out in pain in a stretcher.
-He kept repeating, "Tihonko, tihonko!"
-Then I didn't know what that meant.
-Later, when I was learning a little Russian, I realized what that word meant.
+My crown of roses was thrown to the ground.
+More Russian soldiers came up.
+We were taken to the dressing station.
+On the way, we had to carry a stretcher with a seriously wounded soldier.
+His leg had been torn off.
+It was only held on by a small piece of tissue.
+As we were carrying him across the field, shooting started nearby.
+As usual, we fell to the ground.
+The wounded Russian on the stretcher screamed in pain.
+He kept repeating: “Tikhonko, tikhonko!”
+I didn’t know what it meant then.
+Later, when I learned a little Russian, I understood what this word meant.

-That's how we reached the Russian headquarters in a country house.
-There we were questioned one by one.
-I was threatened with hanging (pointed rope) and had our battery positions shown on the map.
+So we reached the Russian headquarters in a country house.
+There we were interrogated one by one.
+Threatening me with hanging (showing me a rope), I was ordered to show the positions of our battery on a map.
 It was a Russian map.
-I said I couldn't read anything in it.
-Then I was brought a German card.
-There I saw the way we came from Paplaka to Priekuli.
-The wolf on the map with my finger and pointed to a field about 200 m to the left of the road.
-In fact, our positions were on the right side of the road, behind the woods.
+I said that I couldn't read anything on it.
+Then they brought me a German map.
+There I saw the road we took from Paplak to Priekule.
+I pointed at the map with my finger and pointed to a field about 200 m to the left of the road.
+In fact, our positions were on the right side of the road, behind a forest.

-Later, after the capitulation, I met a feldfele from our part in the prison camp.
+Later, after the capitulation, I met a sergeant major from our unit in the prisoner of war camp.
 He was pleasantly surprised to meet me.
-He said that no one had returned from our operation on February 17 and that there had been a heavy fire near our position on the left side of the road that day.
-There was only no serious loss for us.
+He told me that no one had returned from our operation on February 17th and that there had been heavy shelling that day near our positions, on the left side of the road.
+However, there were no serious losses for our troops.

-The third of us, a senior grenadier with a head injury, was completely confused.
-Apparently, under the death of its members.
-A Russian went behind the barn with him.
-A shot came from there, and the Russian returned.
+The third of us, the senior grenadier with a head wound, was completely disoriented.
+Apparently, under the influence of the death of his comrades.
+A Russian went with him behind the barn.
+A shot rang out from there, and the Russian returned.
 Alone.
-That's how we stayed together.
-In the evening I was taken to two senior Russian officers.
+So we were left alone.
+In the evening I was taken to two higher-ranking Russian officers.
 One of them spoke German.
-He talked to me in a very humane way.
-By the way, he asked me about my attitude towards war.
-I talked about my life and how the Nazi government had treated my family.
+He talked to me in a very humane manner.
+By the way, he asked me about my attitude to the war.
+I told him about my life and how the Nazi government had dealt with my family.
 My father was a police officer;

-In 1934, he was fired for refusing to join the SS.
-The father fell in France in 1944.
-After questioning, we received millet porridge, bread and water.
+He was fired from his job in 1934 for refusing to join the SS.
+His father was killed in France in 1944.
+After interrogation, we were given millet porridge, bread, and water.

-We spent the night with several Russian soldiers in the same room.
+We spent the night together with several Russian soldiers in one room.
 We were allowed to sleep under the beds on the floor.
-The next day, accompanied by several soldiers, we were taken by truck to a prison collection point in a barn near Skoda.
+The next day, accompanied by several soldiers, we were taken by truck to the prisoner collection point in a shed in the Skoda area.
 There were about 10 of us there.
-None of our battle groups were among them.
-There were no more prisoners at the time.
-About 200 men took part in our operation.
-If no one was here but the two of us, then everyone had fallen.
-The meaning and purpose of this operation is described in the Division Chronicle.
-Strategy and execution are not understandable to me as a strategy dilettante.
-I also do not understand what was paid for with 200 lives.
+None of our combat group was among them.
+There probably weren't any more prisoners either.
+About 200 men participated in our operation.
+If no one was here, just the two of us, then everyone must have fallen.
+The meaning and purpose of this operation are described in the divisional chronicle.
+The strategy and execution are incomprehensible to me, as a strategy amateur.
+I also don't understand what was paid for with 200 lives.

-This was followed by two years of Russian captivity in Riga: a camp in the Kaiserwalde, demolition work in the city and in Olaine, a peat camp south of the port of Riga.
-Peat works lasted all summer.
-Our proverb: "Water from above (rain), water from below (swamp), water inside (on foot from hunger) - its Olaine suffering."
-I had already lost 50 kg in the autumn.
-It was further moved to Northern Estonia: Kotla-Jarve, Jove, Tammika - quarries, forestry, construction, etc.
+This was followed by two years of Russian captivity in Riga: a camp in Kaiserwalde, work clearing rubble in the city and in Olaine – a peat camp south of the port of Riga.
+Peat work lasted all summer.
+Our saying: “Water from above (rain), water from below (swamp), water inside (in the legs from hunger) – that Olaine suffering.”
+By autumn I had already lost 50 kg.
+Then I was transferred to Northern Estonia: Kotla-Järve, Jove, Tammika – stone quarries, forest work, construction, etc.

 In 1947, I was released from the camp on suspicion of having tuberculosis.